cuulee/faas-idler/README.md

 # faas-idler

-Scale functions to zero replicas after a period of inactivity
+Scale OpenFaaS functions to zero replicas after a period of inactivity

-Premise: functions (Deployments) can be scaled to 0/0 replicas from 1/1 or N/N replicas when they are not receiving traffic.
+> Premise: functions (Deployments) can be scaled to 0/0 replicas from 1/1 or N/N replicas when they are not receiving traffic.
 Traffic is observed from Prometheus metrics collected in the OpenFaaS API Gateway.

 Scaling to zero requires an "un-idler" or a blocking HTTP proxy which can reverse the process when incoming requests attempt to access a given function.
-This is done through the OpenFaaS API Gateway through which every incoming call passes.
+This is done through the OpenFaaS API Gateway through which every incoming call passes - see [Add feature: scale from zero to 1 replicas #685](https://github.com/openfaas/faas/pull/685).

 faas-idler is implemented as a controller which polls Prometheus metrics on a regular basis and tries to reconcile a desired condition - i.e. zero replicas -> scale down API call.

 ## Building

+The build requires Docker and builds a local Docker image.

 ```
 TAG=0.1.0 make build
+TAG=0.1.0 make push
 ```

 ## Usage